 - Liquid applied membranes typically last twice as long as acrylic coatings, and silicone building sealants typically last three times as long as urethane sealants.

-- The liquid applied membranes applied by SBS comes with a transferable two-year warranty on material and labor.
+- The liquid applied membranes applied by Seamless Buildings Systems comes with a transferable two-year warranty on material and labor.

 - Depending on the product installed, SBS offers up to a 50-year material warranty, and a labor and materials warranty up to 20 years.

 - The liquid applied membrane is at least equal to and typically better than single ply roofing materials.

 - SBS’s liquid applied membranes can extend a roof’s life span twice as long as is usually seen with other roofing materials.

 - Seams of the Ethylene Propylene Diene Terpolymer (EPDM) or Thermoplastic polyolefin (TPO) single ply material weaken, which can lead to a variety of issues regarding the roof’s integrity and functionality.

 - A roof system’s performance is compromised when new equipment and penetrations are added to an existing roof, unless proper precautions are taken.

 - Ponding water, which is defined as the water which remains on a roof 48 hours or longer, negatively impacts a roof, including deformation of the deck structure, damage to the roof surface, the growth of algae and vegetation, and accumulation of dirt, debris and other contaminants.
 Ponding water may lead to accelerated erosion and deterioration of the membrane surface that can result in failure of the roof system.
 Before roof renovations are made, the source of the ponding water needs to be determined.
 Drains should be checked to ensure they are free of dirt, silt, and debris.

 - Punctures in a roof’s high-traffic areas can be a problem.
 A walkway/path or extra sacrificial layers of membrane are often added to reduce the impact of foot traffic.